orstavik/JoiComponents/book/chapter7_style/styleCallback/HowTo3_CssVariables.md

 For example, shortcut CSS properties such as `border: 4px 2px dotted red` makes it simpler to coordinate low-level properties such as `border-left-width`.

+### CSS variables + web components = real-world covariance

 Two CSS properties are **real-world** codependent when the user will experience the value of one affecting the value of another.
-For example, if you set `background-color: white` and `color: yellow` on a `<span>` element with plain text content, then the user will no longer be able to read its content.
+For example, if you set `background-color: white` and `color: yellow` on a `<span>` element with plain text content, then the user eyes are not sensitive enough to read its content.
 As with system-world codependence, real-world codependence can also span several elements requiring the developer to coordinate the values of several CSS properties for the user.